DeclanChidlow/Unvite/README.md

   - the channel list lacks categories and is not ordered, same with server list
   - you can only see what a message replies to if that reply is on screen
   - getting older messages has some issues
-  - autoscroll option scrolls to the bottom every time someone sends a message, what can be annoying when trying to read older messages
+  - autoscroll option scrolls to the bottom every time someone sends a message, so it's better to scroll down pressing ESC instead unless you don't want to scroll up

 The things I think this client could have
   - showing you are typing (though that not showing could be an advantage for some, considering doing it opt-out)